nawal-ahmad/reading-notes/class-10.md

 ![Error objects](Images/error.png)

+* Reference Error: caused by variable that is not decalare or used out of the scope.
+* Range Error: it's happened when used number outside of the aacepted rangr.
+* Type Error: it's caused by trying to use function and object that aren't exist.
+* Syntax Error: it's happened when programmer hasn't follow the programm language rules.
+* NAN: when mathmatical operation using value isn't a number.

 #### How to deal with error?
 1. Debug and track the script to fix error
 2. Handle error gracefully. try, catch, throw and finally statements